Recycling A-Z

 If used antifreeze is not accepted by your town, store it securely so pets and children cannot access it, and bring it to a hazardous waste collection event.

 Single use Alkaline and Carbon-Zinc Batteries (AAA, AA, C, D, 6V, 9V) are wasteful, but not hazardous.
 Dispose with trash.
-If your trash goes to Covanta SEMASS, the metal is recovered.
+If your trash goes to ReWorld SEMASS, much of the metal is recovered.

 All non-alkaline batteries contain hazardous and/or valuable materials.